eduard93/zutil-unofficial-documentation/README.md

 | $ZU(49,dir,0) | Returns the database header information as a comma-separated string.
 This is the default if no flag parameter is specified.
 | $ZU(49,dir,1) | Returns cluster lock information as a comma-separated string.
 Do not use this flag value when specifying a system file number for dir.
 | $ZU(49,dir,2) | Returns the most recent database file expansion time (in $HOROLOG format).
 This value is returned as the second item in a comma-separated string.
-| $ZU(49,dir,3) | Returns the directory location as the string sys^dir,where sys is the remote system number (0 if local),and dir is the directory name.
+| $ZU(49,dir,3) | Returns the directory location as the string sys^dir, where sys is the remote system number (0 if local), and dir is the directory name.
 This flag value can only be used when specifying a system file number (sfn) for dir.
 | $ZU(50) | dpolabel for backup
 | $ZU(51) | Returns value of WDSTOP (wait for quiescence) |
 | $ZU(51,1) | Start the Write Daemon if necessary |